mpingleton/pinglesaurus/WAY-AHEAD.md

 ### Contact

 A simple contact form for anyone to submit a small message to me, as well as optionally leave contact information for a reply back.

+## Other Potential Ideas

+- Background picture different on each page.
+- Background picture would be relevant to the individual project or blog post?